 Also, financial institutions have a significant role to play.
 For example, they could offer bonds in support of development programmes and emergency operations.

-I would like propose that we create a global hub for humanitarian data on logistics and aid deliveries to be hosted by the IHC.
-I ask all of you here today, as representatives for your governments, as well as other governments around the world, to provide any specialized data to assist and to document your experiences.
+I would like to propose that we create a global hub for humanitarian data on logistics and aid deliveries to be hosted by the IHC.
+I ask all of you here today, as representatives for your governments, as well as other governments around the world, to provide any specialised data to assist and to document your experiences.

 I also call upon the technology sector to work with aid providers in the field to ensure more advanced technological services to relief workers around the world.

 This global hub for humanitarian data on logistics, which will promote the latest in innovation and technology, is just one of many initiatives.
 There are many ideas and needs, and your contributions and collaboration are crucial.
-In the UAE, we are able to support innovation, because the goal of our leadership is crystal clear: We seek to build a forward looking state that contributes to a world where peace, security and human decency prevail.
+In the UAE, we are able to support innovation, because the goal of our leadership is crystal clear: We seek to build a forward-looking state that contributes to a world where peace, security and human decency prevail.